niplav/site/mop.md

 1. Does this prevent the probe from being a [Bussard ramjet](https://en.wikipedia.org/wiki/Bussard_Ramjet)?
 2. What the smallest cross-section one can make the probe?
 3. Would the black hole(s) evaporate through Hawking radiation on the longest journeys, or would it/they expand?
+4. Do(es) the black hole(s) form accretion disks, if yes, do they matter?